cewi/cakephp-tb-starter/README.md

 ```
 <a href=foo_controller/edit/1><span class="glyphicon glyphicon-pencil"  aria-hidden="true"></span></a>
 ```
+- $this->Form->file() outputs the File input widget from [jasny](http://jasny.github.io/bootstrap/javascript/#fileinput).
+You have to install the libraries with bower.
+They are loaded in the default Layout.

 ###Bake-Templates
 just add -t Cewi/CakeTbStarter to your bake commands.
 The templates rely on the layouts provided by the FriendsOfCake/bootstrap-ui Plugin (above).
 See there how to include them.